15 Fun and Engaging Trade Show Booth Game Ideas

 • Custom-Made Questions About Your Industry

-No matter which type of trivia game you choose, be sure to make it engaging by offering prizes or other special offers to winners.
+No matter which you choose, be sure to make it engaging by offering prizes or special offers to those who answer questions correctly.
 It may also prove beneficial to display the questions in a Jeopardy-like format on a large screen or monitor.
-This will improve the overall entertainment value of the game.
+This will improve the overall entertainment value of the trade show game.

 Pro Tip: For maximum effectiveness, try to tailor your trivia questions according to the demographics of your target audience.